ranguli/writeups/uiuctf/2020/security_question.md

 '/home/user/poems'
 ```

 We know that `poemdir` is the `poems` subdirectory inside the current working directory.
 Keep in mind that our interest is in the root `/` directory to get `hidden_poem.txt`.
+Another join is performed is the name of the file.

 ```
 >>> poemname = "poem.txt"